Okolichukwunedu/Jowkz/README.md

 # Jowkz
-This is an Udacity Personal App Project with a table view that shows your favourite Dad's Joke you bookmarked.
-The App allows you to fetch random Dad's jokes from an API and also bookmark your favourite joke using persistent storage.
+This is an Udacity Personal App Project.
+The App allows you to fetch random Dad's jokes from an API and also bookmark your favourite joke which will be stored in the app using persistent storage.